-- How many Laparoscopies to diagnose and treat Endometriosis has the surgeon performed?
+- How many laparoscopies have you performed to diagnose and treat endometriosis?

-- How long has the surgeon been performing them?
+- How long have you been performing laparoscopic surgery?

-- Is it the intention of the surgeon to destroy Endometriosis at the time of the laparoscopy?
-If so, what method will be utilized (excision, ablation, etc.)?
+- Is it your intention to excise endometriosis at the time of the laparoscopy?
+If so, what method will you use (excision, ablation, etc.)?

-- How successful do they believe that method to be and why?
+- How successfully do you believe that method will be and why?

-- If the laparoscopy will be strictly diagnostic and no therapeutic measures will be taken, what is the reason for that?
+- If the laparoscopy will be strictly diagnostic and no therapeutic measures will be taken, why?

-- Will the surgeon be assisted by other surgical professionals such as a bowel specialist to treat Endometriosis in that area?
+- Are other surgical professionals such as a bowel specialist be present to assist you to treat endometriosis in that area?

 - Will a bowel resection be necessary?

-- Will the surgeon search for and recognize Endometriosis in all manifestations, in all regions?
+- Will you search for and recognize endometriosis in all manifestations, and in all regions?

-- Will the patient be provided with copies of her surgical reports and any pictures or videotapes?
+- Will you provide copies of my surgical reports and any pictures or videotapes?

-- What does the surgeon expect to accomplish with the laparoscopy in terms of outcome, i.e., restoration of fertility and pain relief?
+- What do you expect to accomplish with the laparoscopy in terms of outcome, i.e., restoration of fertility and pain relief?

-- What is the general recurrence rates in patients the surgeon has treated?
+- What is the general recurrence rate in patients you have treated?

-- Will adhesion barriers be used?
+- Will you use adhesion barriers?
 If so, what kind?
 If not, why not?

 Our office is located on 872 Fifth Avenue New York, NY 10065.